 # Quick Start

-This walkthrough shows how to add Storyly to your iOS application and show your first story in it.
+This walkthrough shows how to add Storyly Moments to your Android application and forward your users to create their own stories.

 Before you begin